web3index/web3index-org/README.md

-    "twoDaysAgo": 60390.5, // total revenue as of two days ago "oneWeekAgo": 58620.2, // total revenue as of one week ago "twoWeeksAgo": 53635.26 // total revenue as of two weeks ago },
+    "twoDaysAgo": 60390.5, // total revenue as of two days ago "oneWeekAgo": 58620.2, // total revenue as of one week ago "twoWeeksAgo": 53635.26 // total revenue as of two weeks ago "thirtyDaysAgo": 48620.2, // total revenue as of thirty days ago "sixtyDaysAgo": 33635.26 // total revenue as of sixty days ago, "ninetyDaysAgo": 23635.26 // total revenue as of ninety days ago },
   "days": [
     {